nx-lr/32chars-js/README.md

 ### Encoding

-The output ships with several functions, defined with numeric keys within the range `-1` to `-2`.
-These functions are stored inside numeric keys in the global object, minified with UglifyJS, and further processed using a custom algorithm which substitutes all the letters and numbers with sequences of letters.
-The script is then passed onto `eval` as an anonymous function, with the calls between the functions substituted inside the string.
+The output ships with several functions, defined with numeric keys with two pairs of values.
+These functions are stored inside numeric keys in the global object, minified with UglifyJS, and further processed using a custom algorithm which substitutes all the letters, numbers, spaces and function calls with their respective keys.
+Calls between these functions are embedded inside the string, and not interpolated.
+The function is passed into `eval`.

-One pair compresses and expands ranges of Unicode characters with reserved delimiters, while another encodes and decodes strings to and from `BigInt's, using a given character set.
+One function, assigned `$[0]` or `$[+[]]` compresses and expands numeric ranges defined as an array of function arguments.
+A second assigned `$[-1]` or `$[~[]]` compresses and expands ranges of Unicode characters with reserved delimiters.
+A third assigned `$[1]` or `$[+!'']` encodes and decodes strings to and from `BigInt`s, using a given character set.

 Because of the concept of [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration), a generator function yields every possible string with those same 32 characters in order and skips the keys already defined.

 If a substring within the input occurs more than once or appears just frequently enough based on Jaro distance, then it will be encoded and stored in the global object.
 All encoded strings are grouped according to their writing system, decoded by looping over the keys, and finally spread out into the global object.